Growing your hair back after going bald is a very common desire among those who have experienced any kind of permanent hair loss.

 Dihydrotestosterone (DHT) attaches to receptors in the hair follicles and causes hair follicles to shrink.

 The shrinking of the follicle leads to hair loss, and eventually the death of the follicle.
 A shrunken follicle that has been inactive for years loses the cells responsible for hair production, so it cannot be revived.
-This is why you cannot achieve ‘natural’ regrowth with advanced male pattern baldness.
+This is why you cannot achieve ‘natural’ regrowth if you have dead hair follicles due to advanced male pattern baldness.

 Whether you will be affected by male pattern baldness is dependent on your genes.
 The genes responsible for male pattern baldness are sometimes referred to collectively as the baldness gene, however, there are actually many genes that contribute to the predisposition of baldness.